 Field-hunting tip

-Look in igneous volcanic rocks country — that is the host setting where titanomaghemite typically forms.
+Look in igneous volcanic rocks country, the host setting where titanomaghemite typically forms.
 If you start seeing plagioclase, pyroxene, ilmenite in float, you are in the right ground.
 Field specimens usually show a fine-grained, massive, disseminated habit, so train your eye for that shape before scanning the outcrop.